-Inequality also presents significant challenges to addressing climate change.
+Just as climate change is deepening systems of oppression, exploitation and inequity, those systems also intensify the climate crisis.
 When day-to-day living is not a struggle, it’s a lot easier to prioritize addressing the climate crisis.
-However, if you are struggling to get food on the table, to keep your children warm, to pay your mortgage, to access health care, or if your individual rights are constantly under threat, then those day-to-day, all-too-real struggles will likely take priority.
+However, if you are struggling to get food and clean drinking water, to keep warm and dry, to pay rent or your mortgage, to access health care, or if your individual rights and safety are constantly under threat, then those day-to-day, all-too-real struggles will likely take priority.
 In short, if staying alive in the present is a struggle, that’s where the focus will be.
 If there is comfort and stability in the present, we have the capacity to look at the future.

-All of this means one thing: to address the climate crisis, we must address inequality.
-Reframed to highlight the incredible opportunity of this moment: successfully addressing the climate crisis will also blessedly involve successfully unearthing and dismantling the self-perpetuating systems of inequality and exploitation that currently thread throughout the world, leading to human rights abuses, the stripping of nature and intense poverty.
+All of this means one thing: to address the climate crisis, we must address systemic inequity, oppression and exploitation.
+Reframed to highlight the incredible opportunity of this moment: successfully addressing the climate crisis will also blessedly involve successfully unearthing and dismantling these self-perpetuating systems that currently thread throughout the world, leading to human rights abuses, the stripping of nature and intense poverty (to name just a few horrific outcomes).
 We must finally build a way of life that honors all of life – all humans, all other species and the Earth on which we all depend – with respect.

 How can you be part of this work?

 First, educate yourself.
 Read more about climate justice and just transition.
 Here are a few good resources to start that exploration:

 Climate Justice from the Global Justice Ecology Project

 racism is the root cause of our climate crisis by Jamie Margolin